astara303/sei-project-1/README.md

         }
 ```

-## Struggles
+## Needs Improvement

-In this section I will describe what code needs work in order for the game to be even better.
+In this section I describe what needs some work in order for the game to be even better.

 - When the user is placing their ships square by square on the map grid, it is possible not to place the squares next to each other.
 To fix this, I could have the player place multiple squares at one when the corresponsing sized ship is chosen, or next to be placed.